-You may also wonder why Apipheny doesn’t offer faster frequencies than once per hour, and that’s because Google limits add-ons to update only once an hour at most, which is why the fastest frequency you can choose is hourly.
+You may be wondering why Apipheny doesn’t offer faster frequencies than once per hour, and that’s because Google limits add-ons to update only once an hour at most, which is why the fastest frequency you can choose is hourly.
 Learn more.

 If your scheduled requests are not executing, try these steps to troubleshoot it:

 Please note that Google has limits when using APIs and other services such as formulas and scripts: